Graphics-Programming-Virtual-Meetup/resources/readme.md

 - [The Transvoxel Algorithm](https://transvoxel.org/)

 ### Libraries
-- [Geometry Central](https://geometry-central.net/) - a modern C++ library of data structures and algorithms for geometry processing, with a particular focus on surface meshes
+- [Geometry Central](https://geometry-central.net/) - A modern C++ library of data structures and algorithms for geometry processing, with a particular focus on surface meshes.

 ## Physics and Simulation
 ### Attractors